Concept for Sexuality Education

 The General Concept for Sexuality Education is available for download in the following languages:

-Sexuality Education for Persons with Impairments
+Persons with Impairments

 Any form of support directed toward the establishment of self-determined sexuality and family planning of persons with impairments demands the full recognition of the individuality and autonomy of persons with impairments – as well as self-reflection with regard to one’s own sexuality.
-With respect to sexuality education this means that
+With respect to sexuality education this means

 - Disability itself should not be treated as a special theme, but as a cross-sectional topic from sexuality education.